Enrico Forlanini: Hydrofoils

-He is also known for his hydrofoils that he started modelling since 1898.
-One of those, built at full scale, used a ladder system of foils and a 60 hp engine driving two counter-rotating air props.
-During testing on Lake Maggiore in 1906, this craft reached a top speed of 68 km/h (42.5 mph).
-He also tested a hydrofoil with a 25 hp steam engine but this only achieved around 50 km/h in 1908-1909.
+He is also known for his hydrofoils that he started modelling in 1898.
+One of these, built at full scale, used a ladder system of foils and a 60 hp engine driving two counter-rotating air props.
+During testing on Lake Maggiore in 1906, this craft reached a top speed of 68 km/h He also tested a hydrofoil with a 25 hp steam engine but this only achieved around 50 km/h in 1908-1909.
+During a world tour in the spring of 1911, Alexander Graham Bell test-rode Forlanini’s "ladder" hydrofoil boat on Lake Maggiore in Italy.
+Thrilled by the smooth, high-speed ride, Bell acquired the U.S. license to build and develop this technology.
+This Italian expedition inspired Bell and his chief engineer, Frederick Walker Baldwin, to pursue their own hydrofoil experiments in North America.
+After returning to Bell's massive estate and boatyard at Beinn Bhreagh near Baddeck, Nova Scotia, they designed a series of experimental prototypes.
+These efforts ultimately culminated in the famous HD-4 hydrofoil.